jammymalina/aquiche/README.md

 - Contains typings
 - High test coverage

+## Description

+The decorator is very similar to [`functools.lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache).

+Decorator to wrap a function with a memoizing callable that saves up to the maxsize most recent calls.
+It can save time when an expensive or IO bound function is periodically called with the same arguments.
+The decorator works both with sync and async functions.
+It is safe to use in multithreaded and async applications.

+Since a dictionary is used to cache results, the positional and keyword arguments to the function must be hashable.

+Distinct argument patterns may be considered to be distinct calls with separate cache entries.
+For example, f(a=1, b=2) and f(b=2, a=1) differ in their keyword argument order and may have two separate cache entries.

+The wrapped function is instrumented with a `cache_parameters()` function that returns a dataclass showing the values for all the set params.
+This is for information purposes only.
+Mutating the values has no effect.

+To help measure the effectiveness of the cache and tune the maxsize parameter, the wrapped function is instrumented with a `cache_info()` function that returns a dataclass showing hits, misses, maxsize, current_size and last_expiration_check.
+This function has to be awaited when decorator is wrapping an async function.

+The decorator also provides a `cache_clear()` function for clearing or invalidating the cache.
+The function has to be awaited when the decorator is wrapping an async function.

+Expired items can be removed from the cache with the use of `remove_expired()` function.
+The function has to be awaited when the decorator is wrapping an async function.

+The original underlying function is accessible through the **wrapped** attribute.
+This is useful for introspection, for bypassing the cache, or for rewrapping the function with a different cache.

+The cache keeps references to the arguments and return values until they age out of the cache or until the cache is cleared.
+The cache can be periodically checked for the expired items.

+If a method is cached, the self instance argument is included in the cache.
+If you are caching a method it is strongly recommended to add `__eq__` and `__hash__` methods to the class.

 ## Guide

-The decorator is very similar to [`functools.lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache).
-It can simply be used without any options, both `@alru_cache` and `@alru_cache()` are supported.
+The decorator can simply be used without any params, both `@alru_cache` and `@alru_cache()` are supported.
+If you want to modify the caching behavior below you can find the list of params which can be set.

 ### Enable/Disable

 Cache can be enabled or disabled. **It is not checked actively during the runtime!** You cannot update the value once the function is wrapped.
-If you want to check actively if the cache is enabled use expiration param.
+If you want to check actively if the cache is enabled use the expiration param.

 ```python
 @alru_cache(enabled=True|False)